troeske/Portfolio-Web-App/README.md

 ### Full CRUD
 __C__ reate: The [Contact Form](https://portfolio-site-consultant-ee5192104007.herokuapp.com/contact/) implements the create part through a form POST view
 <br>
-__R__ ead: almost every page implements a read from the database as all displayed info is stored in the a respective model.
+__R__ ead: almost every page implements a read from the database as all displayed info is stored in the respective model.
 E.g. (when logged in a superuser/admin) [registrations list](https://portfolio-site-consultant-ee5192104007.herokuapp.com/projects/client_registration_list)
 <br>
-__U__ pdate: the (when logged in a superuser/admin) [registration list](https://portfolio-site-consultant-ee5192104007.herokuapp.com/projects/client_registration_list) implements an update of the field [approved] in the Client model (projects app) setting approved=TRUE through the approve_client(request, id) view.
+__U__ pdate: the (when logged in a superuser/admin) [registration list](https://portfolio-site-consultant-ee5192104007.herokuapp.com/projects/client_registration_list) implements an update of the field [approved] in the Client model (projects app) setting approved=True through the approve_client(request, id) view.
 <br>
 __D__ delete: the (when logged in a superuser/admin) [registration list](https://portfolio-site-consultant-ee5192104007.herokuapp.com/projects/client_registration_list) also implements the delete function through the [Delete] button and client_delete(request, username) view.
 <br>